emilianoyoung/ai/_posts/2019-12-01-driverless-cars-arent-safe-enough-to-share-our-streets.md

 related:
   - title: "Kiwi engineer's AI software tested in driverless cars across London"
     excerpt: "A Kiwi behind a driverless car pilot in London says he sees a future where it will be illegal for humans to drive cars.
-Roboticist Alex Kendall co-founded Wayve, a business that creates artificial intelligence software for driverless cars, while working towards his PhD at the University of Cambridge alongside co-founder Amar Shah.
-Wayve has ..."
+Roboticist Alex Kendall co-founded Wayve, a business that creates artificial intelligence software for driverless cars, while working ..."
-    publishedDateTime: 2019-11-24T22:24:00Z
+    publishedDateTime: 2019-11-25T00:00:00Z
     sourceUrl: https://www.stuff.co.nz/business/117626324/kiwi-engineers-ai-software-tested-in-driverless-cars-across-london
     type: article
     provider: